What Is a REIT?

-- There are more than 200 REITs with a combined equity market capitalization of more than $1 trillion traded on U.S. stock exchanges.
+- There are 200+ REITs traded on U.S. stock exchanges with a combined equity market capitalization of more than $1 trillion.

-- REITs are held by institutional and individual investors as well as REIT mutual funds and ETFs.
+- REITs are held by both institutional and individual investors, as well as REIT mutual funds and ETFs.

 - Shares of listed REITs are bought and sold on major U.S. stock exchanges every day.

-- REITs have historically provided investors an efficient way to diversify their investments to reduce risk and increase long-term returns
+- REITs have historically given investors an efficient way to diversify their portfolios to reduce risk and increase long-term returns

-- REITs historically provided low correlation with the broader market and other assets.
+- REITs are known to provide low correlation to the broader market and other assets.

-- REIT returns have tended to zig while returns of other assets have zagged, smoothing a diversified portfolio’s overall volatility.
+- REIT returns tend to zig while other assets zag, smoothing a diversified portfolio’s overall volatility.

-- Publicly-listed REITs must disclose financial information to investors and report on material business developments and risks on a timely basis.
+- Publicly-listed REITs must disclose financial information to investors and report on material business risks and developments on a timely basis.

-- REITs provide investors with additional visibility into REITs’ finances and operations.
+- REITs provide added visibility into their finances and operations.

-- Listed REIT reporting and disclosure is governed by the U.S. Securities & Exchange Commission, Generally Accepted Accounting Principles, and the various stock exchanges on which their shares trade.
+- Listed REIT reporting and disclosure is governed by the Securities & Exchange Commission, generally accepted accounting principles, and the stock exchanges on which their shares trade.

 - The IRS requires REITs to pay out at least 90% of their taxable income in the form of dividends.

-- This means REITs provide higher yields than those typically found in the traditional fixed-income markets.
+- This normally means that REITs provide higher yields than those dividend-paying assets typically found in the traditional fixed-income markets.

 - The unique tax advantages offered by REITs can translate into superior yields for investors seeking higher returns with relative stability.

-- REITs’ track record of delivering reliable and growing dividends, combined with long-term capital appreciation through stock price increases, has historically provided investors with total returns that are competitive with those of other stocks and higher than most fixed income investments.
+- REITs’ track record of delivering reliable, growing dividends, as well as long-term capital appreciation through stock price increases, has historically provided investors with total returns that are competitive with those of other stocks and higher than most fixed-income investments.

-- The compound annual total return on the FTSE-Nareit ALL Equity REITs index in the 25 years through January 2019 was over 10.3%, one full percentage point higher than the total return on the S&P 500 over the same period.
+- In the 25 years through January 2019, the compound annual total return on the FTSE-Nareit ALL Equity REITs Index was over 10.3% – one full percentage point higher than the total return on the S&P 500 over the same period.

 Tempting Real Estate Investment Trust Traits

-Meaningful dividends are the most well-known – and tempting – trait to talk about when discussing REITs.
+Meaningful dividends as paid from at least 90% of their taxable incomes are REITs' most well-known – and tempting – trait to talk about.
 But there are other requirements on the books.
 According to the U.S. Securities and Exchange Commission (SEC), a REIT must also: